kkibria/dev_cookbook/docs/_topics/flutter.md

 * Now click on Register button.
 * It will show a javascript snippet that will show how to add firebase javascript SDK to `web/index.html`.
 For now we wont add the snippet.
 We will do it later.

-## Coneect the flutter web target with firebase webapp.
+## Connect the flutter web target with firebase webapp.

 Run following firebase CLI command from inside <app_name> directory.